 Don’t worry, nothing bad will happen to you when you post your first Steam page.
 Your game is not going to end up in some youtube video like “Shittiest games of 2021” or “Biggest sellouts of 2021.”
 The basic fact is that the worst thing that will happen to you is that everyone will ignore you.

-There is 1 legit reason for holding back your Steam page
+There are 2 legit reason for holding back your Steam page

 Ok I saved this to the end.
 Here is the one time I give you a free pass to hold your Steam page… you have already shipped something awesome.